buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     wait for the first build (which is destined to fail) to complete before starting the second (hopefully fixed) build.

-If the `categories` is set to a category of builders (see categories option in :ref:`Builder-Configuration`) changes related to only that category of builders will be sent to the channel.
+If the `categories` is set to a category of builders (see the categories option in :ref:`Builder-Configuration`) changes related to only that category of builders will be sent to the channel.